Improving Corporate Governance and Ending Corporate Waste

 Representing Stockholders in Shareholder Derivative Actions

-Emerson Scott, LLP represents shareholders who act on behalf of the corporation in shareholder derivative actions.
+Emerson Firm, PLLC represents shareholders who act on behalf of the corporation in shareholder derivative actions.
 If you are a stockholder in a corporation that may be suffering from corporate waste or mismanagement, a derivative action may be what is needed to restore the corporation’s operations and protect your investment.

 Instances when a shareholder derivative action may be needed include: